Direct sublingual application is firmly rooted in science and is traditionally one of the most effective uses of medical marijuana.

 Onset from ingestion is significantly delayed – generally an average of over an hour after administration.
 This delay also makes it difficult to titrate doses as compared to sublingual administration.
 When ingesting cannabis the onset of pharmacological effect typically takes between 30 minutes and 120 minutes.

-Effects from sublingual dosing is fast
+Effects from Sublingual Dosing is Fast

 Direct sublingual application (DSA) of cannabis, however, provides accurate, rapid administration with no negative health effects.

-Questions?
-Leave a comment and our team will get them answered for you, ASAP.
+If you have questions on how to use weed sublingually, leave a comment and our team will get them answered for you, ASAP.